niuniomartinez/mlsde/docs/usermanual/src/cfg-editor.md

   Click the button with the `...` on the right to open the font selector dialog.
 * **Font size.**  Allows to change the font size.
 Note that it can be select form the font selector dialog too.
+* **Minimun word length.**  The minimun length for a word to be added to the autocompletion list.

 ## Color schema ##